 Ninety percent of seniors want to remain in their home as they age, but to do so safely you’ll want to make sure the appropriate supports are in place.
 This seminar will review how to support loved ones who want to remain in their home and what resources and home modifications are available to keep them safe –and give you peace of mind.
 Learn more and register here.

 Sooner or later, everyone facing the difficult challenge of how best to care for an elderly parent comes up against the issue of cost.
 Most people are surprised to learn that a nursing home costs over $80,000 per year or that Medicare will not pay for long-term care.
 This seminar will review the costs of different care options, and explain how payers such as Medicare, Medicaid, veteran’s benefits, and long-term care insurance work.
-Read more about It Costs How Much?
+With this information in hand, you’ll be better equipped to make the decisions that are best for you and for your Read more about It Costs How Much?
 What to Expect when Paying for Senior Care

 The holidays can be a wonderful time to spend with family.
 But over the course of a visit you may worry that Mom has forgotten how to make her famous pumpkin pie and Dad can’t seem to find the right words.
 During the holiday season, you might notice a shift in your parent’s behavior or cognition, which can lead to increased anxiety and fear increase.
 This seminar will help you identify what changes might be warning signs of decline and what steps to take to address those concerns.
 Learn more and register here.

 Mom or Dad may be healthy and independent now so conversations about care needs down the road have been pushed to the back burner.
 But chances are you will find yourself in the role of caregiver at some point in the future.
 Planning ahead and communicating early and often with your parents can help avoid pitfalls down the road.
 Learn about strategies for proactive planning, options for care, and the cost of long term care.
-Read more about A Proactive Approach to Caregiving: Guidance on Planning Ahead
+Most importantly, learn how to broach the topic of care preferences with a parent or loved one to decrease resistance and enhance the likelihood of a Read more about A Proactive Approach to Caregiving: Guidance on Planning Ahead

 Backup adult-care services are available to benefits-eligible employees.
 Non-medical services available nationwide: companion and personal care – light housekeeping, meal prep, transportation, prompting for medication, personal care help, more.